hmcts/ia-ccd-definitions/README.md

 ### Usages

-##### Excel to JSON
+#### Excel to JSON

-put your Excel file as `definitions/appeal/xlsx/ccd-appeal-config-base.xlsx`
+Put your Excel file as `definitions/appeal/xlsx/ccd-appeal-config-base.xlsx`

-run command
+Run command
 ```
 yarn generate-json
 ```

-your generated JSON files are put to `definitions/appeal/json` folder
+Your generated JSON files are put to `definitions/appeal/json` folder

-##### JSON to Excel
+#### JSON to Excel

-make your desired changes in `definitions/appeal/json/*.json` files
+Make your desired changes in `definitions/appeal/json/*.json` files

-run command
+Run command
 ```
 yarn generate-excel
 ```

-your generated Excel file is put to `definitions/appeal/xlsx` folder
+Your generated Excel file is put to `definitions/appeal/xlsx` folder